-Despite Obama’s crushing electoral victory, national politics fractured and a conservative Republican firewall quickly arose against the Obama administration.
-“The Tea Party” became a catchall for a diffuse movement of fiercely conservative and politically frustrated American voters.
-Typically whiter, older, and richer than the average American, flush with support from wealthy backers, and clothed with the iconography of the Founding Fathers, Tea Party activists registered their deep suspicions of the federal government.24 Tea Party protests dominated the public eye in 2009 and activists steered the Republican Party far to the right, capturing primary elections all across the country.
+Despite Obama’s dominant electoral victory, national politics fractured, and a conservative Republican firewall quickly arose against the Obama administration.
+The Tea Party became a catch-all term for a diffuse movement of fiercely conservative and politically frustrated American voters.
+Typically whiter, older, and richer than the average American, flush with support from wealthy backers, and clothed with the iconography of the Founding Fathers, Tea Party activists registered their deep suspicions of the federal government.28 Tea Party protests dominated the public eye in 2009 and activists steered the Republican Party far to the right, capturing primary elections all across the country.

 In 2012, Barack Obama won a second term by defeating Republican Mitt Romney, the former governor of Massachusetts.
 However, Obama’s inability to control Congress and the ascendancy of Tea Party Republicans stunted the passage of meaningful legislation.
 Obama was a lame duck before he ever won reelection, and gridlocked government came to represent an acute sense that much of American life—whether in politics, economics, or race relations—had grown stagnant.

 The influence of money in politics only heightened partisan gridlock, further blocking bipartisan progress on particular political issues.
 Climate change, for instance, has failed to transcend partisan barriers.
 In the 1970s and 1980s, experts substantiated the theory of anthropogenic (human-caused) global warming.
-Eventually, the most influential of these panels, the UN’s Intergovernmental Panel on Climate Change (IPCC) concluded in 1995 that there was a “discernible human influence on global climate.”28 This conclusion, though stated conservatively, was by that point essentially a scientific consensus.
-By 2007, the IPCC considered the evidence “unequivocal” and warned that “unmitigated climate change would, in the long term, be likely to exceed the capacity of natural, managed and human systems to adapt.”29
+Eventually, the most influential of these panels, the UN’s Intergovernmental Panel on Climate Change (IPCC) concluded in 1995 that there was a “discernible human influence on global climate.”31 This conclusion, though stated conservatively, was by that point essentially a scientific consensus.
+By 2007, the IPCC considered the evidence “unequivocal” and warned that “unmitigated climate change would, in the long term, be likely to exceed the capacity of natural, managed and human systems to adapt.”32

 Climate change became a permanent and major topic of public discussion and policy in the twenty-first century.
 Fueled by popular coverage, most notably, perhaps, the documentary An Inconvenient Truth, based on Al Gore’s book and presentations of the same name, addressing climate change became a plank of the American left and a point of denial for the American right.
 American public opinion and political action still lagged far behind the scientific consensus on the dangers of global warming.
 Conservative politicians, conservative think tanks, and energy companies waged war to sow questions in the minds of Americans, who remain divided on the question, and so many others.